Getting Started with Blazor ListBox Component

 }

-is type of value in the datasource to resolve type inference.
-It is generic type and can be given as string[], int[].
+TValue specifies the value type of the data source for type inference.
+It is a generic type and can be specified as string[], int[], and so on.

-After successful compilation of your application, simply press F5 to run the application.
-The Blazor ListBox component will render in the web browser as shown below.
+• Press Ctrl+F5 (Windows) or +F5 (macOS) to run the application.
+The Syncfusion® Blazor ListBox component will render in the default web browser.